Some reducible and irreducible Brill-Noether loci: Existence of theta-characteristics with sections

 Conversely, given chains of $g-6$ and 4 elliptic curves with torsion conditions between the nodes as determined by the filling and a curve $D$ of genus 2 with 2 Weierstrass points $P, Q$, we can form a chain of genus $g$ attaching $D$ by $P$ to the $(g-6)$ chain and by $Q$ to the 4-chain.
 Take on the elliptic curves the line bundles and spaces of sections determined by the fillings.
 On $D$, choose a Weierstrass point $R$ different from $P, Q$, and take the line bundle

-Then, this line bundle has an $(r+1)$-dimensional space of sections with the vanishing sequence listed above namely the subspace of sections vanishing with order $g-r-7$ at $P$ and 8 at $Q$ together with 4 copies of the $g^2_1$:
+Then, this line bundle has an $(r+1)$-dimensional space of sections with the vanishing sequence listed above namely the subspace of sections vanishing with order $g-r-7$ at $P$ and 8 at $Q$ together with 4 copies of the $g^1_2$:

 The surjectivity of the Petri map is proved using the methods in \cite{LOTZ1}, \cite{LOTZ2} and is similar to the proof of \cite[Proposition~1.8]{Ramif} and in \cite[Theorem~2.1]{DBN}.
 One constructs limit sections of the given linear series $s_0,\dots, s_r$ and of the Serre dual $t_0,\dots t_r$.
 One then shows that the limit sections $s_it_j, i\le j$ are independent limit sections of the canonical limit linear series.
 In order to prove the independence of these sections, one considers a distribution of the total degree $2g-2$ among the $g$ components.
-In \cite{Ramif} and \cite{DBN}, we chose degree 1 on the first and last components and degree 2 on the remaining ones.
-Here, due to the presence of the genus 2 curve replacing the elliptic $g-5,g-4$ curves, we choose degree 1 on the curves $C_1, C_{g-5}, C_g$, degree 3 on $C_{g-8}, C_{g-7}$ and the genus two curve and degree 2 in the remaining components.
+In \cite{Ramif} and \cite{DBN}, the author chose degree 1 on the first and last components and degree 2 on the remaining ones.
+Here, due to the presence of the genus 2 curve replacing the elliptic curves $C_{g-5},C_{g-4}$, we choose degree 1 on the curves $C_1, C_g$, degree 4 on $C_{g-3}$ and degree 2 on the remaining components.